-As a result of a series of transactions completed in March and May, 2016, the Corporation acquired 100% of SLM, a private company whose main asset is a 100% interest in the Beta Hunt Mine, a nickel and gold producer located in the prolific Kambalda mining district of Australia.
+As a result of a series of transactions completed in March and May, 2016, the Corporation acquired 100% of SLM, a private company whose main asset is a 100% interest in the Beta Hunt Mine.
+The Beta Hunt Mine is a gold and nickel mine located in the prolific Kambalda mining district of Australia.